Why Do You Need An Energy Audit?

 - Installing low flow showerheads and energy-efficient dishwashing and washing machines

 Another culprit for energy waste is poor insulation and sealing.
-If you discover in your energy audit that your home is poorly insulated and sealed, you could be overpaying by thousands of dollars per year in energy bills.
-To perform an energy audit on insulation, try the following:
+If you discover in your audit that your home is poorly insulated and sealed, you could be overpaying by thousands of dollars per year in energy bills.
+To perform an audit on insulation, try the following:

 - Look for gaps and leaks in insulation and sealing from gaps in your doorways, floors, electrical outlets, faucets, and other fixtures

-- Check to see if you have adequate insulation in your attic or if there are gaps, especially around chimneys, windows, and ducts that could be filled in as a result of your energy audit
+- Check to see if you have adequate insulation in your attic or if there are gaps, especially around chimneys, windows, and ducts that could be filled in as a result of your audit

 - Unplug appliances that don’t always need to be plugged in.
 You’re not using your toaster 99% of the time, so it’s safe to say appliances such as that can be unplugged